richmahn/en_tn/jer/02/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotations.
-The ULB and many other English translations indent the lines of 2:1-31, which is an extended quotation.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 2:1-31.

 The prophecy revealed to Jeremiah is recorded in 2:1-3:5.
 Despite covering more than one chapter, this should be seen as one unit.
 (See: [[rc://en/tw/dict/bible/kt/prophet]] and [[rc://en/tw/dict/bible/kt/reveal]])